alvinj/LearnFunctionalProgrammingBook/README.md

-# AlmostFunctionalProgrammingBook
+# Almost Functional Programming (Book)

-The repository for my book, “(Almost) Functional Programming”
+This is the repository for my book, “(Almost) Functional Programming.”